Suite 1300

 Reimbursement Model

-PDGM: 432 payment groups; 30-day billing periods; payment driven by OASIS clinical data and comorbidity adjustment
+PDGM: 432 payment groups; 30-day billing periods; payment driven by OASIS data and comorbidity adjustment

 OASIS Assessments